The Editor Suggests :

 suruchi: (n) Altitude sickness.
 QP

 Susurpuquio: (n) The name of a spring outside Cusco where Pachacuti Inca Yupanqui found a crystal tablet bearing the image of Wiracocha.
 MAN The crystal that Pachacuti found had inside it a tiny figure of a bearded man with three bright rays like those of the sun radiating from his head.
 The apparition told Pachacuti that he would conquer many, but must honor his divine protector, Wiracocha.
-The vision then vanished, but Pachacuti kept ithe crystal and was said to be able to look into it and see the regions he would later subdue.
+The vision then vanished, but Pachacuti kept the crystal and was said to be able to look into it and see the regions he would later subdue.
 He had a gold statue made to capture the appearance of the apparition, which was the size of a ten year old boy.
-(See, Punchau.)
+UNK (See, Punchau.)

 paint67.tiff